A video shows a man demonstrating an invisibility cloak.

 Furthermore, Chen Shiqu did not create this footage.
 YouTube user 瞭望亞太 (Looking Asia Pacific) posted this video on 3 December 2017, a day before the supposed Deputy Director of China’s Criminal Investigation Bureau’s post.
 And although they claimed that this material was “Made in China,” this YouTuber didn’t provide any information about where or when this video was taken or who developed this groundbreaking material:

-【Made in China Quantum Invisibility Clinics】 Quantum stealth clothing is made of quantum invisible materials into clothes, through the reflection of the light waves around the wearer, can make people wearing such clothes to achieve “invisible” effect.
-This technology can be more used in the military, so soldiers like to wear “stealth military uniform”, but also can avoid night vision goggles.
+【Made in China Quantum Invisibility Clinics】 Quantum stealth clothing is composed of quantum invisible materials made into clothing, which through the reflection of the light waves around the wearer can make people wearing such clothes achieve an “invisibility” effect.
+This technology can be employed by the military for soldiers to use as “stealth military uniforms” and avoid detection by night-vision goggles.

 Despite these audacious claims, the actual footage contains several clues that this invisibility cloak is nothing more than the result of video editing.
 At the 38-second mark, for instance, the presenter accidentally touches a plant with his leg.
 This creates two visuals that conflict with how we’d expect a real invisibility cloak to work.
 First, we see the plant “double” as the real plant (which was knocked by the man’s leg) moves and the digital plant remains in place:

 A few moments later this plant can be seen shaking.
 But as the invisibility cloak covers it up, it instantaneously becomes motionless again.
 The motion of the plant resumes once it is no longer hidden behind the invisibility cloak: